monstrillllo/kafka_docker_homework/README.md

 # kafka_docker_homework
-Every 10 seconds send random data to course-topic in 1 of 3 partitions with 1 of 3 keys
+Every 10 seconds send random data to course-topic in 1 of 3 partitions with 1 of 3 keys and then read from kafka and write to data/received.csv file

 ## RUN